Porin Karhu HT: History

-Time in the 2nd Division (2007–2015)

-2011–2012

 Karhu HT's 2011–2012 season in the 2nd Division went well.
 KHT finished 1st in their division with 25 points and went to the Suomi-sarja qualification playoffs.
 Karhu HT didn't succeed in getting promoted to Suomi-sarja though.

-Promotion to Suomi-sarja (2015–present)

 Karhu HT got promoted to Suomi-sarja after the 2014–15 season.

-First Suomi-sarja season (2015–2016)

-In its first Suomi-sarja season, Karhu HT finished third in the regular season, but got swept by JHT Kalajoki in the first round of the playoffs.
-Karhu HT's goalie, Niklas Lehti, had the 2nd best save precentage in the league, if only players who played atleast 1/3 of the games.
+In its first Suomi-sarja season, Karhu HT finished third in the regular season but got swept by JHT Kalajoki in the first round of the playoffs.
+Karhu HT's goalie, Niklas Lehti, had the second best save percentage in the league, of the players who played at least a third of the games.

-Suomi-sarja championship (2020–2021)

-Karhu HT finished fifth in the regular season.
+Karhu HT finished fifth in the 2020–21 regular season.
 KHT beat Haukat in the finals after two games.
 This was Karhu HT's first Suomi-sarja championship.
 Karhu HT's player budget was estimated to be 35 000€ by Satakunnan Kansa.

-The End (2022-2023)

 In 2022, Karhu HT gave up their spot in Suomi-sarja after they had gotten 0 points in 13 games.